Comox Valley residents finish second in Amazing Race Canada : My Cowichan Valley Now

 “We’re super proud of what we accomplished, and it feels good,” said Turner.
 “It would have been nice to have the $250,000 and a couple of Chevrolets but we’re pretty proud of what we accomplished.”

-The experience, however, was one of biggest challenges for the duo especially for the mental challenges.
+The experience, however, was one of biggest challenges for the couple especially facing the mental challenges.
 They say it pushed them to their limits, and winners Smith and Kastner were one of best teams in the show’s history, setting a record average finishing position of 1.63 according to Turner.

 “We’ve shown people that we can push through anything.
 It’s been pretty incredible to see it months later,” said VanderRee.